So you have developed a full-stack web application and now you are wondering how to take it online?

 The services are more or less similar to the other services mentioned above, so in the end, it all depends on your experience as a developer using these services.

-Most of my side/client projects involve tasks where I require a fast, in-memory datastore either for caching, rate limiting or session management, for that, I mostly go with Redis.
-For the cloud Redis database, I use Redis Lab.
+Most of my side/client projects involve tasks where I require a fast, in-memory datastore either for caching, rate limiting or session management, for that, I mostly go with Redis ↗️.
+For the cloud Redis database, I use Redis Lab ↗️.
 You can signup for an account and get 1 database with 30 MB storage for free.
-This is more than enough for me for prototyping and testing things out.
+This is more than enough for me for prototyping and test things out.

 So these were most of the services that I have personally used and would recommend to others as well.
 My final thoughts are

-- I mostly use Heroku and Vercel for deploying most of my backend applications
+- I mostly use Vercel and AWS for deploying most of my backend applications

-- For frontend I mostly choose between Netlify and Vercel from the mentioned options, but all of these options provide very similar kind of services so at the end it boils down to our own experience while using them, my suggestion would be to try each one out and choose for yourself which is your preference
+- For the frontend, I mostly choose between Netlify and Vercel from the mentioned options, but all of these options provide very similar kinds of services so in the end, it boils down to our own experience while using them, my suggestion would be to try each one out and choose for yourself which is your preference

 - For Databases, I have laid down all the services I use for different types of databases, there may be other service providers but these are the ones I tend to choose.